 Speeds — Below Average and Inconsistent

 VIP72 does not have fast and consistent speeds, making it an unpredictable service.
 I considered three factors when testing its speeds:

-- Ping is the time it takes for data to travel, and we measure this in Ms. A low ping means a more responsive connection which is great for streaming or online gaming, such as Steam.
+Ping is the time it takes for data to travel, and we measure this in ms. A low ping means a more responsive connection which is great for streaming or online gaming.